CommodoreOS/PCUAE/README.md

 Support Forum - https://thec64community.online/

-You can use PCUAE Manager to manage your games on the Carousel and store them in PCUAE Mamanger/PC and on the USB Stick.
+You can use PCUAE Manager to manage your games on the Carousel and store them in PCUAE Manager/PC too and import/export them to the USB Stick.

 PCUAE Manager - https://github.com/lantzelot-swe/PCUGameManager